Weakly modular graphs and nonpositive curvature: Further notions

 For a point-line geometry $\Pi = (P, L; R)$, consider the following conditions: \begin{itemize} \item[(Q1)] For a point $p$ and a line $\ell$ not containing $p$, either exactly one point on $\ell$ is collinear with $p$, or all points on $\ell$ are collinear with $p$. \item[(Q2)] Every line contains at least three points. \item[(Q2$'$)] Every line contains at least two points. \item[(Q3)] For every point $p$ there exists a point $q$ such that $p$ and $q$ are not collinear. \end{itemize} A {\em polar space} (respectively, {\em generalized polar space}) is a point-line geometry $\Pi = (P, L; R)$ satisfying (Q1) and (Q2) (respectively, (Q2$'$)).
 In addition, if (Q3) is satisfied, then $\Pi$ is said to be {\em nondegenerate}.
-The {\it rank} of a polar space $\Pi$ is the length $n$ of maximal chains of subspaces (ordered by inclusion). \begin{Thm}[{\cite[Theorem 2.18]{Foundation}}] Let $\Pi = (P, L; R)$ be a nondegenerate (generalized) polar space of rank $n$. \begin{itemize} \item[{\rm (P1)}] Any maximal proper subspace $S$ together with the subspaces it contains is a (generalized) projective space of dimension $n-1$. \item[{\rm (P2)}] The intersection of subspaces is a subspace. \item[{\rm (P3)}] For a maximal subspace $U$ and a point $p \in P \setminus U$ there exists a unique maximal subspace $W$ such that $W$ contains $p$ and the dimension of $U \cap W$ is $n - 2$.
+The {\it rank} of a polar space $\Pi$ is the length $n$ of maximal chains of subspaces (ordered by inclusion). \begin{Thm}[{\cite{Foundation}*{Theorem 2.18}}] Let $\Pi = (P, L; R)$ be a nondegenerate (generalized) polar space of rank $n$. \begin{itemize} \item[{\rm (P1)}] Any maximal proper subspace $S$ together with the subspaces it contains is a (generalized) projective space of dimension $n-1$. \item[{\rm (P2)}] The intersection of subspaces is a subspace. \item[{\rm (P3)}] For a maximal subspace $U$ and a point $p \in P \setminus U$ there exists a unique maximal subspace $W$ such that $W$ contains $p$ and the dimension of $U \cap W$ is $n - 2$.
 Furthermore, the points of $U$ collinear with $p$ are exactly the points of $W \cap U$. \item[{\rm (P4)}] There exist two disjoint subspaces of dimension $n-1$. \end{itemize} \end{Thm}

-Tits \cite[p.102]{Ti} defines a polar space as a geometry satisfying (P1) to (P4); in his definition, $\Pi_S$ is supposed to be a ``generalized" projective space in (P1).
+Tits \cite{Ti}*{p.102} defines a polar space as a geometry satisfying (P1) to (P4); in his definition, $\Pi_S$ is supposed to be a ``generalized" projective space in (P1).
 Polar spaces represent one of the fundamental types of incidence geometries.
-Polar spaces of rank at least 3 with thick lines (i.e., all lines contain at least three points) have been classified in a seminal work by Tits \cite{Ti}: they can be constructed from sesquilinear or pseudoquadratic forms on vector spaces; cf. \cite{Foundation,Sh}.
+Polar spaces of rank at least 3 with thick lines (i.e., all lines contain at least three points) have been classified in a seminal work by Tits \cite{Ti}: they can be constructed from sesquilinear or pseudoquadratic forms on vector spaces; cf. \cites{Foundation,Sh}.
+Polar spaces and spherical buildings of type $C$ constitute the same objects by a theorem of Tits \cite{Ti}; see the discussion on buildings in Section~\ref{subsec:building} and the formulation of Tits' result in Theorem~\ref{thm:Tits_polar}.